sudev-inflection/inflection-journey-stats-bot-python/README.md

 1. **Connect to Railway**: Go to [Railway.app](https://railway.app) and create a new project from your GitHub repository

-2. **Set Environment Variables**: Add these required variables in Railway dashboard:
+2. **Set Environment Variables** (Optional): Add these variables in Railway dashboard for automatic authentication:
    ```bash
    INFLECTION_EMAIL=your_email@inflection.io
    INFLECTION_PASSWORD=your_password